fanout/webhookinbox/README.md

 Docker
 ------

-This command will bring up an App container with Pushpin embedded and a Redis container.
+These commands will bring up an App container, a Pushpin container and the Redis container.

 Browse to http://localhost:7999 to use application.

+    docker-compose build --build-arg TARGETPLATFORM=linux/amd64
     docker-compode up -d